Eric Paetkau, music director

 Spencer McKnight, tenor

-Greystone Singers, Dr. Jennifer Lang conductor
+Greystone Singers and Aurora Voce, Dr. Jennifer Lang conductor

 The SSO is honoured to give the North American premiere of Materna Requiem by composer Rebecca Dale.
 In 2018, Dale became the first ever female composer signed to a record contract with Decca Records – her first release from this partnership was a feature recording of her stunning Materna Requiem.
 Written in memory of her mother, Dale’s Requiem is at once uplifting and heartbreaking and features some of the most beautiful choral writing you’ll ever hear.